MariMari01/CS271/README.md

-5 topics that intest me:
+5 topics that interest me:

     Robotics
     Computer graphics and GUIs